-The James Bond efforts by Pierce Brosnan aren’t exactly appreciated by devotees of the film series.
-I believe most think he’s OK in the role, but he’s no Sean Connery, of course, but probably comes in fourth behind Roger Moore and Daniel Craig.
-Well, I’m not a big fan of Craig as 007 (his most common expression appears as if he’s doing a bathroom function instead of acting), and it’s my opinion that Brosnan is the equal of and in places superior to Moore.
+The James Bond efforts by Pierce Brosnan aren’t exactly appreciated by devotees of the film series, as he doesn’t get much respect from a consensus of 007 fans.
+I believe most think he’s OK in the role, but he’s no Sean Connery, of course, but probably comes in fourth behind Roger Moore or Daniel Craig.
+Well, I’m not a big fan of Craig as 007 (his most common expression appears as if he’s having a bowel movement instead of acting), and it’s my opinion that Brosnan is the equal of and in places superior to Moore.
 His first Bond film is “GoldenEye” and it is a terrific 007 adventure with a wonderful cast and a couple of surprisingly excellent performances from the supporting cast.
-So, today I’m looking at “GoldenEye” and why it is a top-notch James Bond film.
+So, today I’m looking at “GoldenEye” and letting you know why it is a top-notch James Bond film.

 (1995; 130 minutes; rated PG-13; directed by Martin Campbell and starring Pierce Brosnan, Sean Bean and Izabella Scorupco)

 (NOTE: I expanded this review with additional opinion and trivia and the updating of links on May 16, 2020.)

 When “GoldenEye” came out in 1995, it was expected to be Bond-ian but not everyone knew whether Pierce Brosnan could be a worthy successor to Sean Connery and Roger Moore.
 Heck, everyone knew he’d be miles ahead of George Lazenby and at least somewhat ahead of the completely underwhelming Timothy Dalton.
 Still there was a question.
 Today, “GoldenEye” remains something of a stepchild in the 007 universe.
 It’s not overly praised or overly mocked, but it also doesn’t get the respect as a “Bond” picture that it should.